capi-samples/kubecon-na-2022-tutorial/5-cluster-implementation.md

 		return ctrl.Result{}, nil
 	}
    ```
-   9. We will be using a helper to manage the lifecycle of the load balancer we will be created.
+   9. We will be using a helper to manage the lifecycle of the load balancer that will be created.
 So create a new instance of this:
    ```go
 	// Create a helper for managing a docker container hosting the loadbalancer. externalLoadBalancer, err := docker.NewLoadBalancer(ctx, cluster, dockerCluster)